FelixWeichselgartner/EveryFileIsSacred/README.md

 ## What I Learned

-* OOP in C++
+* importing c functions in python
-* using SFML lib
-* function principle of drawing rectangles and pictures

 *****************************************************************************